Background image

 Emily's Story

-Whitehead’s Australian Gymnastics Championship track record speaks for itself; since 2011 she’s finished in the top five on 18 occasions.
-Her consistent performances at the competition has also seen her win five consecutive team gold medals.
+Emily’s Australian Gymnastics Championship track record speaks for itself; since 2011 she’s been a regular top-five finisher.
+Her consistent performances at the competition also saw her win five consecutive team gold medals.

-At the National level, 2015 was Whiteheads breakthrough year.
+At the national level, 2015 was Emily’s breakthrough year.
 She won the All-Around Junior International title after finishing on the podium in all five of her events, she claimed gold on the uneven bars and floor.

 In 2016 she was due to attend the Pacific Rim Championships as well as the Olympic test event.
 However, after she suffered a torn calf muscle, she was ruled out of competing, which meant she’d miss her chance to qualify for the Olympics.

-Deservedly, Whitehead was selected for the 2018 Gold Coast Commonwealth Games.
-An excellent performance on home turf earned her a bronze medal for the vault and in the teams competition.
-The event also saw her come away with 5th place on the balance beam.
+Deservedly, Emily was selected for the 2018 Gold Coast Commonwealth Games.
+An excellent performance on home turf earned her a bronze medal for the vault and in the team competition.
+The event also saw her come away with fifth place on the balance beam.

 She made her Olympic debut at the Tokyo Games fulfilling a lifelong dream to represent her country on the world’s greatest stage.

-Whitehead was consistent across each of the four apparatus, but it was the vault where she was strongest.
+Emily was consistent across each of the four apparatus, but it was the vault where she was strongest.
 Her clean Yurchenko 1.5 twist landed her a score of 14.
-Her Beam performance featured an acro series, punch front and a 1.5 twist dismount which earned her an impressive 12.666 from the judges.
+Her Beam performance featured an acro series, punch front and a 1.5 twist dismount, which earned her an impressive 12.666 from the judges.

 Read More